oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 To mount a host directory `<YOUR_HOST_DIRECTORY_PATH>/wccontent` as `$DATA_VOLUME`, execute the below command.

-> The userid can be anything but it must belong to uid:guid as 1000:1000, which is same as 'oracle' user running in the container.
+> The userid can be anything but it must belong to uid:guid as 1000:0, which is same as 'oracle' user running in the container.

 > This ensures 'oracle' user has access to shared volume.

 ```
-sudo /usr/sbin/useradd -u 1000 -g 1000 <new_userid>
+sudo /usr/sbin/useradd -u 1000 -g 0 oracle
 mkdir -p /<YOUR_HOST_DIRECTORY_PATH>/wccontent
-sudo chown 1000:1000 /<YOUR_HOST_DIRECTORY_PATH>/wccontent
+sudo chown 1000:0 /<YOUR_HOST_DIRECTORY_PATH>/wccontent
 export DATA_VOLUME=/<YOUR_HOST_DIRECTORY_PATH>/wccontent
 ```

 All container operations are performed as **'oracle'** user.

-> If a user already exists with **'-u 1000 -g 1000'** then use the same user.
-Or modify any existing user to have uid-gid as **'-u 1000 -g 1000'**
+> If a user already exists with **'-u 1000 -g 0'** then use the same user.
+Or modify any existing user to have uid-gid as **'-u 1000 -g 0'**

 > Set the path of the `DATA_VOLUME` on all terminals where containers are to be started.